nus-cs2113-AY1920S2/tp/docs/UserGuide.md

 ### Schedule a new meeting `schedule`
 Schedules a new meeting at a specified time slot and adds it into the meeting list.
-You will need to key in the **Meeting Name**, and specify the meeting time slot with **Start Day**, **Start Time**, **End Day**, **End Time**.
+You will need to key in **Meeting Name**, and specify the meeting time slot with **Start Day**, **Start Time**, **End Day**, **End Time**.

 Format: